exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 ## 3. Compute the amounts of noodles and sauce needed

-Besides reserving the time, you also want to make sure you have enough sauce and noodles to build the lasagna of your dreams.
+Besides reserving the time, you also want to make sure you have enough sauce and noodles to cook the lasagna of your dreams.
 For each noodle layer in your lasagna, you will need 50 grams of noodles.
 For each sauce layer in your lasagna, you will need 0.2 liters of sauce.